imfiqhan/php-docker-compose/src/README.md

-Delete this file and add or create your application source
+Delete this file and another file/directory in this directory then add or create your application source